History of Coins & Banknotes in UK and AU and US

 Silver Pennies in 790AD

-Pennies in contrast, just under 1½ g of fine silver, were based on the French denier at 12d to the sou/scilling/shilling unit weight, with 240 pennies now equalling a 350 gram Pound.
-After 1078, scales were kept in the Tower of London, and from 1158 in the reign of King Henry II, more durable sterling silver (92½% silver and 7½% copper) replaced fine silver.
+In contrast, the higher, consistent weight of pennies just under 1½ g of fine silver, was based on the French denier at 12d to the sou/scilling/shilling unit weight, with 240 pennies equalling a 350 gram Pound.
+After 1078, scales were kept in the Tower of London.
+And from 1158, in the reign of King Henry II, more durable sterling silver (92½% silver and 7½% copper) was issued in place of fine silver.

 By the reign of Queen Elizabeth 1 in 1558, the level of silver in England's groat had dropped to 2.1 grams, though it continued to be issued until 1856.
 The penny itself reduced to a ½ gram of sterling silver, while also minted at this time were the silver threepence 1½ grams, sixpence 3 grams, one shilling 6 grams (1/-), and crown 30 grams (5/-) with sterling silver valued at 5s.2d per troy ounce.